ccollie/ValkeyMetrics/docs/commands/series.md

 #### Options

 - **filterExpr**: Repeated series selector argument that selects the series to return.
-At least one match[] argument must be provided..
+At least one match[] argument must be provided.
 - **START**: Start timestamp, inclusive.
 Optional.
 - **END**: End timestamp, inclusive.
 Optional.